astro-informatics/s2fft/docs/sampling.rst

   \Delta \lambda = \frac{\pi}{N+1}, \quad j\in\lbrace 0, ..., 2N\rbrace,

-for consistency with the notation we use in this section.
+before substituting $N = L-1$, for consistency with the notation we use in this section.

 Complexity for forward/inverse transforms is :math:`\mathcal{O}(L^3)`, and the method is stable to band-limits $L$ between 1024 and 2048.